Medication for hypothyroidism

 Compounded Levothyroxine plus Liothyronine Thyroid Suspension (Lactose-Free)

-Levothyroxine, liothyronine, almond oil, silica gel, cellulose, vitamin E acetate
+Levothyroxine, liothyronine, olive oil, silica gel, cellulose, vitamin E acetate

 A prescription medication that must state strength per ml of T4 and/or T3.
 30mls of medication will have the required dosage calibrated to a 1ml dose.
 The shelf life is 30 days and the medication does not need to be refrigerated